 - Richmond Hill (Richmond, VA)

-We are curious, is it necessary to wait until an order moves on to explore intergenerational co-living?
-Already some congregations have created short-term residency programs for associates or other volunteers.
+But is it necessary to wait until an order moves on to explore intergenerational co-living?
+Some congregations have created short-term residency programs for associates or other volunteers.

 Two Case Studies

 From Faithful, a report on creative models for congregational communities in transition:

 “The [Community of the Holy Spirit order of Episcopal nuns] at Bluestone Farm has actually grown in the last four years, thanks to an unlikely partnership with the millennial-led collective, Prime Produce... [which] has now hosted monthly group salon retreats at the farm since January 2014, which are mostly attended by millennials.”

 “We didn’t know how much we were missing until we were in this wonderful relationship with the sisters here” ~ Jerone Hsu

 Case Study: Claymont Society for Continuous Education